Skip to main content

 Casa Batlló Dragon Façade

-Casa Batlló's extraordinary façade transforms a conventional 19th-century building into a living artwork that seems to breathe and change character throughout the day.
-Known locally as "Casa dels ossos" (House of Bones), the building features a mosaic of broken ceramic tiles that shimmer in shifting hues, whilst skeletal balconies and mask-like windows create an otherworldly appearance.
+Casa Batlló's façade transforms a conventional 19th-century building into living artwork that breathes and changes character throughout the day.
+Known locally as "Casa dels ossos" (House of Bones), the building features broken ceramic tiles shimmering in shifting hues, with skeletal balconies and mask-like windows creating an otherworldly appearance.
 The undulating roofline resembles a dragon's back topped with a cross-shaped chimney, representing Saint George slaying the dragon in Catalonia's patron saint legend.
-This mature work demonstrates Gaudí's complete mastery of architectural renovation, showing how traditional structures can be transformed into modernist masterpieces that challenge conventional boundaries between architecture, sculpture, and decorative arts.
+This mature work demonstrates Gaudí's complete mastery of architectural renovation, showing how traditional structures transform into modernist masterpieces that challenge conventional boundaries between architecture, sculpture, and decorative arts.
+Pro tip: Book Casa Batlló tickets for late afternoon (16:00-17:00) when softer light creates dramatic effects through colored windows and façade ceramics.

 Sculptural chimneys and ventilation towers on Casa Milà rooftop with Barcelona skyline in background showing Gaudí's innovative architectural approach